Ohio gambling regulator halts betting on Alabama baseball

 “We are continuing to look into the matter,” Ohio’s commission spokesperson Jessica Franks said Tuesday.

-The order, obtained Tuesday by The Associated Press, said that one of the state’s “certified independent integrity monitors” notified the state about the wagers.

-According to ESPN, Las-Vegas based U.S. Integrity warned sportsbooks of “suspicious wagering activity” involving Friday night’s Alabama-LSU game.
-Alabama scored five runs in the ninth inning of an 8-6 loss to LSU, which was ranked No. 1 in the major college baseball polls while Alabama was unranked.
+ESPN reported that Las-Vegas based U.S. Integrity sent out an alert to sportsbooks warning of “suspicious wagering activity” involving Friday night’s Alabama-LSU game.
+Alabama scored five runs in the ninth inning of an 8-6 loss on LSU, which was ranked No. 1 in the major college baseball polls while Alabama was unranked.

+“Alabama Athletics became aware of this situation Monday evening and is actively seeking information about the report,” deputy athletic director Jessica Paré said in a statement.

+The NCAA said in a statement it was aware of the situation and “actively gathering additional information.”

 NCAA rules bar athletes and athletic employees from betting on games “and from providing information to individuals involved in or associated with any type of sports wagering activities concerning intercollegiate, amateur or professional athletics competition.”